 5.1.2 Client Architecture

-The client architectural breakdown is based on the client architecture in TS26.119 [4] clause 5.1.The split rendering client consists of the following components:
+The client architectural breakdown is based on the client architecture in TS26.119 [4] clause 5.1.
+The figure depicting the client architecture is replicated here as Figure 5.1.2-1 for convenience.

+Figure 5.1.2-1 - XR Baseline terminal architecture

+The split rendering client consists of the following components:

 The Media Access Functions: allow for fetching and processing of the pre-rendered media in preparation of final display.
 The MAF is also responsible for the carriage of any metadata or local media to the split rendering server.